coop152/obsidian-vaults/Year 3/Third Year Project/Idle Notes.md

 ~~Location: Somewhere in the toolchain
 Currently, the generated makefile makes an exe with the console application flag set, so it opens a console window when ical is run.
 Cygwin will set the GUI application flag if you pass `-mwindows` when compiling the final .exe, and just editing the Makefile works; now to figure out how to make `./configure` produce that.~~ **SOLVED**

+# Steps so far
+- Compiled in Cygwin using an X server and the pretend Cygwin drive
+- Compiled in Cygwin using native windows Tcl/Tk libraries and the pretend Cygwin drive
+- Compiled in Cygwin using native windows Tcl/Tk libraries and Cygnal
+- Made a new Visual Studio C++ project - use native Tcl/Tk but supplant unix libraries with win32